 How does the endocannabinoid system work?

 The body produces a number of compounds called endocannabinoids, which bind to the receptors in the ECS causing it to behave correctly.
-Endocannabinoid sound similar to the cannabinoids earlier?
+Does endocannabinoid sound similar to the cannabinoids earlier?
 That’s because they are!
 Endocannabinoids are in fact named after cannabinoids, as cannabinoids were actually discovered first.

 So, by taking CBD, you are actively introducing natural compounds that can support the ECS and all that it helps to achieve.
 The effects of this are hard to nail down, and there is still a lot of research going into CBD, but we can explore some of the potential benefits to fitness below.